silicakes/scrollio/API.md

 ```

 ### Easing Functions
-Scrollio exposes its entire easeing function implementation so that they can be used outside of the library.
+Scrollio exposes its entire easeing function implementation so that they can be used outside of the library, have a look [here](src/implementation/index.ts).